fieldrndservices/libssh2/README.md

 # LabSSH2-C - A LabVIEW-friendly fork of the libssh2 C library

 LabSSH2-C is a fork of the [libssh2](https://www.libssh2.org) project that includes modifications to support interfacing with the [LabVIEW&trade;](http://www.ni.com/labview) graphical programming language developed and distributed by [National Instruments](http://www.ni.com).
-This provides SSH client functionality to LabVIEW as a Dynamic Link Library (DLL, Windows), Dynamic Library (Dylib, macOS), and/or Shared Object (SO, Linux).
+This provides SSH client functionality to LabVIEW as a <abbr title="Dynamic Link Library">DLL</abbr> (Windows), <abbr title="Dynamic Library">Dylib</abbr> (macOS), and/or <abbr title="Shared Object">SO</abbr> (Linux).

 [History](#history) | [Installation](#installation) | [Build](#build) | [API](https://fieldrndservices.github.io/labpack-c/) | [Tests](#tests) | [License](#license)

 ## History

-LabVIEW provides the ability to interface with shared libraries (.dll, .so, and .dylib) that implement a C ABI through the [Call Library Function](http://zone.ni.com/reference/en-XX/help/371361P-01/glang/call_library_function/) node.
+LabVIEW provides the ability to interface with shared libraries (DLL, Dylib, and/or SO) that implement a C <abbr title="Application Binary Interface">ABI</abbr> through the [Call Library Function](http://zone.ni.com/reference/en-XX/help/371361P-01/glang/call_library_function/) node.
 However, the `Call Library Function` node is relatively limited, specifically when it comes to strings and pointers.
-Ballpark, 90% of the libssh2 functions work with LabVIEW without modification, so it made sense to fork and just add the needed modifications for the other 10% of the libssh2 API.
+Ballpark, 90% of the libssh2 functions work with LabVIEW without modification, so it made sense to fork and just add the needed modifications for the other 10% of the libssh2 <abbr title="Application Programming Interface">API</abbr>.

 One limitation that affects using the `libssh2` library without modification is lack of support for passing a `NULL` value.
 The `libssh2` library has a number of `*_ex` functions in its public API that can take `NULL` to indicate using a built-in, or default, configuration.
 There are a number of convenience macro functions that wrap the various `*_ex` functions and pass `NULL` as needed.
 It would be possible to just use the convenience functions, but macro functions are not included shared libraries, as these are defined in header files and evaluated during compile-time.
 Thus, this library converts the macro functions to "real" functions to avoid the `NULL` argument limitation with LabVIEW's `Call Library Function` node.